 Before you decide on a North Coast 500 itinerary and how many days you spend on this road trip, go through this list of things to do.
 Write down which ones are must-have experiences for you and work backwards from that list.
-To make it even easier, I put together a free downloadable NC500 Bucket List which you can download for free!
+To make it even easier, I put together a free printable NC500 Bucket List which you can access in my resource library!

 PS: This was our itinerary

 Day 1: Inverness to Torridon via Applecross, 115 miles

 Day 2: Torridon to Gairloch incl.
 Beinn Eighe hike, 35 miles

 Day 4: Ullapool to Achmelvich Beach incl. sea kayaking, 39 miles

 Day 5: Achmelvich Beach to Tongue incl.
 Handa Island, 87 miles

 Day 6: Tongue to Helmsdale via John O Groats, 112 miles